Skip to Main Content

 Planning a Visit

 Waldschlössle is at Auf dem Kappelberg 2, 70734 Fellbach, on the hill that gives the town its wine-country character.
 The address sits in the €€ price tier, making it accessible relative to starred alternatives in the Stuttgart region.
 Fellbach is reachable from Stuttgart city centre in under twenty minutes by S-Bahn (S2 line to Fellbach station), with the Kappelberg requiring either a short taxi or an uphill walk from the town centre.
-The Michelin Plate and a Google score of 4.8 from 435 reviews provide the primary quality benchmarks available; specific booking methods and hours are not confirmed in current data, so direct contact or an online search is the most reliable path to a reservation.
+The Michelin recognition and a Google score of 4.9 from 527 reviews provide the primary quality benchmarks available.
 Visitors combining the meal with the local wine offer should consult our Fellbach hotels guide for overnight options that place the Kappelberg within easy reach.

 Booking and Cost Snapshot